neomatrix369/AIE7-Cert-Challenge/docs/Report.md

 - User Interface: Streamlit or Cursor/Claude Code generate front-end + Docker - rapid prototyping for agent-facing dashboard with real-time chat
 - Evaluation: RAGAS - Industry standard for RAG evaluation with metrics that align with accuracy and relevance requirements for Student Loan responses
 - Serving & Inference: FastAPI + Docker - Production-ready deployment with session management between user sessions, fully satisfies our requirements allowing us a quick go-to-market

+3. Where will you use an agent or agents?
+What will you use “agentic reasoning” for in your app?

 - _Simplified Agentic Reasoning Strategy: Smart Customer Service Assistant_
 Primary Agent: Federal Student Loan Assistant